storageos/storageos.github.io/_includes/troubleshoot/issues/ports-closed.md

 Ncat: 0 bytes sent, 0 bytes received in 0.01 seconds.
 ```

-StorageOS expose network diagnostics in its API.
-The storageos-cli can be used to output them.
-To be able to use it, the cli must query the API of the node that is running.
-The diagnostics run for the nodes that are or have been registered.
-If all the ports are blocked during the first bootstrap of the cluster, the diagnostics won't show any data as nodes couldn't register.
+StorageOS exposes network diagnostics in its API, viewable from the CLI.
+To
+use this feature, the CLI must query the API of a running node.
+The diagnostics
+show information from all known cluster members.
+If all the ports are blocked
+during the first bootstrap of the cluster, the diagnostics won't show any data
+as nodes couldn't register.

-> StorageOS networks diagnostics are available for storageos-rc5 and storageos-cli-rc3 and above.
+> StorageOS networks diagnostics are available for storageos-rc5 and
+> storageos-cli-rc3 and above.

 ```bash
 # Example: